SylvainCatillon/MacGyverMaze/README.md

   - inventory: Set it to True if you want the inventory to be displayed
   - text_color: You can change the color of the text, with tree indices between 0 and 255: (red, green, blue)
   - You can change the messages of the game by changing several text variables

+- map_config:
+  - symbol_dict: A dictionnaire with the symbols of the map.
+Change it if you change the map file

+- game_config:
+  - item_names_list: Change it if you changes the items of the map. *The image's file name must be the same as the item*
+  - use_pygame: Set it to True if you want to use PyGame.
+If set to False, the game will be displayed on the console.